5 Blog Content Topic Sources

 News

-This can be company or industry news.
 A business blog is owned by a business, which means that it’s perfectly OK to share any interesting news that’s going on in the company.
 This can include anything from a new hire to a new office location opening up.
-Make a point to browse industry news on a daily basis to see if there is anything worth discussing.
-Set up Google alerts for certain keywords or phrases that relate to your business.
+Also, make a point to browse industry news on a daily basis to see if there is anything worth discussing.
+Share your opinion on the current news and additional insights as to how it will affect your company and your customers.
+A quick way to see what’s happening in your industry is to set up Google alerts for certain keywords or phrases that relate to your business.

 Social Media Followers

 Social media is about two way communication.
 Your social media followers follow you for a reason.
 They want to hear what you have to say.
 You should also want to hear what they have to say.
-Create blog posts based on social media conversations.
+Create blog posts based on social media conversations that are happening amongst other people in the industry.
 If you’re really stuck, don’t be afraid to reach out and ask your followers for feedback or insights regarding what kind of content they would find interesting.
+There’s a good chance that your followers will appreciate having their voice heard.

 Industry Newsletters